R

 Mac Raslan: Idaho Republican Candidate for State Senate District 14

-Mac Raslan is a Republican candidate challenging incumbent C. Scott Grow in the May 19, 2026, Republican primary for Idaho State Senate District 14.
+Mac Raslan is a Republican candidate challenging five-term incumbent C. Scott Grow in the May 19, 2026, Republican primary for Idaho State Senate District 14.
 The district covers Gem County and the Eagle area of northern Ada County.
-Raslan lives in Sweet, Idaho, and has no prior legislative experience.
+Raslan lives in Sweet, a small community in Gem County, and has no prior legislative experience.

 Background

 Mac Raslan was born in Ottawa, Canada, and moved to Campbell, California, at age eight.
-He later relocated to Idaho and settled in Sweet, a small community in Gem County.
+He later relocated to Idaho and settled in Sweet, in Gem County.
 His professional background is in HVAC.
-Before starting his own business, he worked as a technician in commercial and residential HVAC and held a position as a chief engineer managing large multi-million dollar building projects.
-He is the owner and operator of Mac Attack HVAC, based in Sweet and serving the Greater Treasure Valley area.
+Before starting his own business, he worked as a technician in commercial and residential HVAC.
+He is the owner and operator of Mac Attack HVAC, based in Sweet and serving the Greater Treasure Valley area, as described on his IDGOP candidate profile.
 No military service or formal higher education beyond HVAC training has been documented in publicly available sources.

 Political Career

 Raslan has not held elected office.
-His first campaign was a 2024 Republican primary challenge against appointed Gem County Commissioner Kirk Wille for the District 1 seat.
-He did not win that race.
+In 2024, he ran in the Republican primary against appointed Gem County Commissioner Kirk Wille for the District 1 seat.
+According to the Idaho Press, Wille defeated Raslan 1,859 to 1,217.
 His 2026 Senate campaign is his second run for public office.

 Policy Positions

-Raslan’s documented positions draw from his 2024 county commissioner campaign materials and his 2026 IDGOP candidate profile.
+Raslan’s documented positions draw from his 2024 IDGOP candidate profile, which was submitted during his county commissioner run and remains the primary source for his stated views.

-On property taxes, he has stated that assessments should not occur until a home is sold.
-He has also said the tax burden should be lifted or reduced for longtime homeowners.
+On property taxes, he has stated that assessments should not occur until a home is sold and that the tax burden should be lifted or reduced for longtime homeowners.
 On elections, his IDGOP profile states that mail-in voting “was to our own demise for honest elections” and calls for a return to in-person, paper, hand-counted ballots.
 On education, he has said the federal government should be removed from the education system entirely.
 On abortion, his 2026 candidate profile states: “I shouldn’t commit murder and neither should ‘healthcare.'”
-On government’s role broadly, his campaign website framed the purpose of local government as defending “God given rights” and described the United States as “a Constitutional Republic, not a democracy.”
+On the role of government broadly, his 2024 campaign website framed the purpose of local government as defending “God given rights” and described the United States as “a Constitutional Republic, not a democracy.”

-As of April 2026, Raslan has not made documented public statements on agricultural policy, public lands, or immigration.
+As of April 2026, Raslan has not made documented public statements on agricultural policy, public lands, or immigration beyond his general limited-government framing.

 Political Alignment